STEM Learning Ecosystem

-ESM, in collaboration with several Syracuse area businesses, higher education institutions and other partners is among 37 "ecosystems" created across the United States and selected to pilot the national STEM Ecosystems Initiative.
+ESM, in collaboration with several Syracuse area businesses, higher education institutions and other partners is among 56 "ecosystems" created across the United States in the national STEM Ecosystems Initiative.
+We were among the 1st 27 communities that piloted the initiative.

 Locally, ESM is a member of the CNY STEM Hub, which is focused on impacting students in the classroom by implementing new teaching strategies in multi-disciplinary/inquiry-based methodologies with real world applications.
 For further information, visit https://www.cnystem.com/